NxRoot/capital-trader/README.md

 ## Features

 - **Capital Live Trading** — Connects to Capital.com via REST API and WebSocket for real-time order execution
-- **Strategy Dashboard** — Create your own strategies using a conditional trade system with chart and indicators
+- **Strategy Dashboard** — Create your own strategies using a conditional system with chart and indicators
-- **Extremely Flexible** — Runs on any device with a terminal including Raspberry Pi, VPS, or low-power servers
+- **Extremely Flexible** — Runs on any device including Raspberry Pi, VPS, or low-power servers

 ## Requirements